edhamma/saints/saints.rst

 motivate normal people to avoid crime may result in psychopaths committing more crime.
-Psychopaths are essentially self-destructive and so to threaten psychopaths with destruction if they break a law only increases their motivation, All too often our system of punishment results in sending psychopaths to prison which becomes a school for learning psychopathic tricks.
+Psychopaths are essentially self-destructive and so to threaten psychopaths with destruction if they break a law only increases their motivation.
+All too often our system of punishment results in sending psychopaths to prison which becomes a school for learning psychopathic tricks.
 Associations made in prison result in the establishment of a more dangerous network of psychopaths in society